CROSS-PLATFORM AGENT IDENTITY PROTOCOL

 No Shared Secrets

 Each agent holds its own private key.
-Nothing sensitive is shared between parties.
+Nothing sensitive is shared between parties or stored in a central database.

 Offline Verification

-Proxies verify AITs locally using cached public keys and CRLs.
-No call home required.
+Relay proxies verify tokens locally using cached public keys and CRLs.
+No call home to a central authority required at request time.

 Decentralized by Design

 No central authority needed at request time.
-Registry only involved at registration and revocation.
+The registry is only involved at registration and revocation — not on the critical path.

 Instant Revocation